What do we use remote sensing for?

 Actually, the secret is that remote sensing isn’t very complicated at all.
 In fact, your eyes use remote sensing by reading this page right now…

 As mentioned before, remote sensing means you are acquiring information from a distance.
 When you’re outside, the sun emits light.
-In turn, each object reflects a mix of red, green and blue colors into your eyes.
-Fundamentally, this is how sensors on board satellites work.
+And each object reflects a mix of red, green and blue colors into your eyes.
+It’s the same for sensors on board satellites work.

 What does it mean to see the invisible?